juhatkoiv/TwinStickSurvival/README.md

-# Twin Stick Survival - Prototype
+# Twin Stick Survival - Prototype (developed for PC)

 ## How to play

 ### Overall idea
 - The goal is to collect as much scores as possible by destroying hostile enemies.
 - If player is collided 10 times (can be adjusted), the game ends.